macadmins/SplashBuddy/README.md

 ## Quick Start

-The best place to start is the [Onboarding Manual](https://github.com/ftiff/SplashBuddy/wiki/Onboarding-Manual).
+The best place to start is the [Kickstart Guide](https://github.com/ftiff/SplashBuddy/wiki/30---kickstart-guide).

 ## Release history